gauravsgr/salary-service/README.md

   + Parameters: employer and title (refer DESC above; doesn't have to be an exact value; api supports partial match)
   + Returns: JSONified dataset of salary, location, title and time for the documents (records) that match the input parameters
   + curl -X GET "http://192.168.1.25:5000/salaries?employer=microsoft&title=director"

+## High level service architecture
+The service is completely docker-ized.
+It utilized two containers for the REST api (frontend) and the database (backend).
+The RESTful apis are powered by a container running Flask.
+Flask is connects to mongodb backend running in another container.
+Mongodb gets seeded with the salary data upon the container start.
+More details on the data aggregation and mongodb data seeding can be found in the [doc here](https://github.com/gauravsgr/salary-service/blob/master/db/database_setup.md).

 ## Request for Features
 Open issues if you want to request features or fork and add in features.